Sportforum Hohenschönhausen: The future of the football stadium

-BFC Dynamo stood at first place in the 2021-22 Regionalliga Nordost during the second half of the season and promotion to the 3.
+BFC Dynamo stood at first place in the 2021–22 Regionalliga Nordost during the second half of the season and promotion to the 3.
 Liga was a possibility.
 The question arose where the team would play its matches in the event of a promotion to the 3.
 Liga.
 Discussions began with the Senate of Berlin about whether the Stadion im Sportforum could be adapted to 3.
 Liga requirements.
 However, the Senate administration announced that there will not be a 3.
+Liga-stadium in Lichtenberg.
+BFC Dynamo initially received some support from The Left faction in the borough of Lichtenberg for a 3.
 Liga stadium in Lichtenberg.
-BFC Dynamo initially received some support from the The Left faction in the bourought of Lichtenberg for a 3.
-Liga stadium in Lichtenberg.
-However, The Left emphasized that the Sportforum Hohehschönhausen was a matter for the state of Berlin.
+However, The Left emphasized that the Sportforum Hohenschönhausen was a matter for the state of Berlin.